vadimpronin/guacamole-lite/README.md

 # guacamole-lite-ts

 ## Synopsis

-*guacamole-lite-ts* is a NodeJS replacement for *guacamole-client* (server-side Java servlet).
+Typescript *guacamole-lite-ts* is a NodeJS replacement for *guacamole-client* (server-side Java servlet).
 Guacamole is a RDP/VNC client for HTML5 browsers.
 This is a fork of vadimpronin excellent work on guacamole-lite.

 This is solution allows dynamic control of encryption and decryption inside the callback.
-This solution also requires an express server.
+This also requires an express server.
+I apologize for any bugs encountered, this is my first attempt at publishing.

 This diagram describes the architecture of Guacamole and the role of *guacamole-lite-ts* in it:
 ![arch](https://cloud.githubusercontent.com/assets/5534215/25705792/3140af24-30e7-11e7-99a0-0f77c5bf2e73.png)